-This is a brand-new brewery down the road from Untold in Scituate.
-They are still getting their brewing sea legs, but it is a fun addition to a South Shore brew tour.
+This is newer brewery is down the road from Untold in Scituate and is a fun addition to a South Shore brew tour.
 Stellwagen has an entire corner dedicated to kids’ games and coloring supplies.
 Pull a miniature Adirondack chair out to their large outdoor area — it feels like a backyard with its fenced-in area, picnic tables, and grassy knoll.
 They offer snacks and non-beer drinks, but feel free to bring your own food and non-alcoholic drinks.
 There are also food trucks on occasion.

 220 Wood Rd. :: Braintree